What Is Wave Season?

 I believe there are two things to think about before you make your final decision to book your cruise.
 Firstly, if you can’t make your mind up between Cruise A or Cruise B, I always suggest imagining that both cruises are free.
 Then you can find out which one you REALLY want.
 I believe it is worth paying a little bit extra for the cruise that you want, rather than comprising your total satisfaction for the sake of saving money.

-Secondly, you may have reached a decision on which cruise you would like, but think it will be better to hold off to see what happens with the prices.
+Secondly, you may have decided on which cruise you would like, but think it will be better to hold off to see what happens with the prices.
 Before you decide to put yourself through months of checking prices, the stress of waiting to see if it will go down in price, and hoping there will still be availability, think about the fact that you could get the booking done and then relax in the knowledge that you are going on a cruise.

 My Advice to Cruise Agents

 If you give your best to your customers, the rest will follow.
 Don’t be distracted with the carrot of a freebie or the temptation to feed your ego and be at the top of the sales chart.
-Think about your relationship to your customers.
+Think about your relationship with your customers.
 If you can gain a trusting relationship with one customer, they will be yours for life.
 Not only that but they will tell their friends about you.
 In the long run, you will have a solid business which you can take with you anywhere.
 This will give you value as an employee and longevity in the business, as well as respect within the industry and amongst your customers.
 Reputation is key.